Lachryphagy: Hosts

-The wild and domesticated mammalian hosts (besides humans) of moths include antelope, elephants, horses, mules, pigs, sambar deer, sheep, tapirs, water buffalo, and cattle.
+The wild and domesticated mammalian hosts (besides humans) of moths include antelope, elephants, giraffes, hippopotami, horses, kangaroos, mules, pigs, rhinoceroses, sambar deer, sheep, tapirs, water buffalo, and cattle.
 Butterflies have been observed drinking the tears of reptiles, including turtles and crocodiles.
 Lachryphagic moths generally do not specialize in any host species, and generally prefer large hosts, who are less reactive and sensitive to the moths.
 Lachryphagy on large hosts (such as crocodiles) is generally observed during the day, while lachryphagy on small hosts is more commonly practiced at night.
+A camera trap photographed moth lachryphagy on a moose in Green Mountain National Forest in 2024.

 Birds

 Moth lachryphagy on avian hosts has been documented only three times.

 The first report of moths feeding on the tears of birds was published in 2007.
 The Malagasy moth Hemiceratoides hieroglyphica was found to probe its sharp proboscis into the closed eyes of sleeping birds at night to drink their tears.
 H. hieroglyphica's proboscis is unique among those of lachryphagous moths, being armored with "hooks, barbs, and spines" and "shaped like an ancient harpoon".
 The proboscis is similar in anatomy to those of fruit-eating and blood-sucking calpine moths, to which H. hieroglyphica is more closely related than it is to other lachryphagous moths.
 The researchers who observed it noted that H. hieroglyphica does not use its harpoon-like proboscis to pierce the bird's eyelid; they theorize that its barbs are used to secure the proboscis in place between the bird's eyelids while the moth feeds.
 This species is specialized to drinking the tears of birds because of the lack of large mammals in Madagascar, whose most common large-eyed mammals, such as lemurs, are nocturnal.
 David Plotkin considers it likely that H. hieroglyphica is the "most competent vector for a disease agent" among lachryphagous moths.

 Two cases have been observed in South America: an Azeta melanea drinking from a ringed kingfisher in Colombia (2015), and a Gorgone macarea drinking from a black-chinned antbird along the banks of the Solimões River in the central Amazon, Brazil.
 The antbirds appeared unbothered as they were exploited by the moths, whose large proboscises allowed them to rest on their hosts' necks.
 The observing researcher theorized that the birds' immobility may be explained by their lowered nocturnal metabolic rate.